mdn/content/files/en-us/web/api/rtcpeerconnection/icecandidate_event/index.md

 Once all ICE transports have finished gathering candidates and the value of the {{domxref("RTCPeerConnection")}} object's {{domxref("RTCPeerConnection.iceGatheringState", "iceGatheringState")}} has made the transition to `complete`, an `icecandidate` event is sent with the value of `candidate` set to `null`.

-This signal exists for backward compatibility purposes and does _not_ need to be delivered onward to the remote peer (which is why the code snippet above checks to see if `event.candidate` is `null` prior to sending the candidate along.
+This signal exists for backward compatibility purposes and does _not_ need to be delivered onward to the remote peer (which is why the code snippet above checks to see if `event.candidate` is `null` prior to sending the candidate along).

 If you need to perform any special actions when there are no further candidates expected, you're much better off watching the ICE gathering state by watching for {{domxref("RTCPeerConnection.icegatheringstatechange_event", "icegatheringstatechange")}} events: